blackberry/ECMA5Extend/README.md

 ## Structure

-ECMA5Extend allows developers to clearly define their type definitions, that compile into types that have the following public API:
+ECMA5Extend allows developers to clearly define their type definition, that compile into a **type** that have the following public API:

-Type:
 - _create(params)_ create instance of type and pass params into type's init() method

-Once an instance is created, it has the following public API:
+Once an **instance** is created, it has the following public API:

-Instance:
 - _destroy()_ put destroy code specific to the type here
 - _subscribe(eventName, listenerFunction)_ subscribe to an event
 - _unsubscribe(eventName, listenerFunction)_ unsubscribe from an event